tarynpatterson/nashville-businesses-in-black-communities/README.md

 # Businesses in Predominantly Black Communities in Nashville
-*Capstone Project for Part-time Data Analytics Cohort #5 program at Nashville Software School.*
+*Capstone Project for Cohort DA5 at Nashville Software School*

 ### **Contents**
 - [Motivation](#Motivation)